pradeep1618/Maven_ScheduleIT/README.md

 # Maven_ScheduleIT
-This is a sample Maven project for Jenkins
+This is a sample Maven project which is for testing of jenkins